A Complete Guide to Pinterest for Travel Bloggers: Grow Your Traffic

 How many pins should you have in your personal boards?

 Before you make a travel board public, try to have a minimum of 10 pins.
-There’s no rule about how many pins you should have on a board, but you want to have a substantial amount of content.
+There’s no rule about how many pins you should have on your boards, but you want to have a substantial amount of high-quality content.
 I fill my personal boards with 25 pins or more before I make them public.

 How much should you pin?